Tense for Class 8

 1. Simple Present Tense

 The simple present tense is used to express regular, habitual, or factual actions in the present time.
-It is formed by using the base form of the verb, and it is often accompanied by adverbs of frequency, such as always, usually, often, sometimes, rarely and never.
+It is created by using the verb's basic form, and frequency adverbs like always, usually, often, sometimes, seldom, and never are frequently used with it.

 → The bus arrives at the stop at 7:15 a.m. sharp every weekday.